MZ1387/Smart-Mirror/README.md

 ## Code Explanation

-- A user must login an verify authentication through Firebase.
+- A user must login and verify authentication through Firebase.
 - The current time, day and weather are displayed based on a user's location,
 - After authentication a user's daily reminders are displayed in the reminder
 - Current tickers a user has invested in are displayed in realtime
-- A daily quote is displayed using and quotes API
+- A daily quote is displayed using a quotes API
-- The latest email is pulled and shown to update the user
+- The latest emails are pulled and shown by scrolling along the screen
 - An ETA to work is also displayed by way of google maps